tayfun/vim-pathogen/README.md

     cd ~/.vim && git submodule init && git submodule update

-The last thing to do is creating a symlink for vimrc and gvimrc files.
+The last thing to do is creating a symlink for vimrc file.
 This way when the file is updated via git, it is instantly used:

     cd ~ && ln -s .vim/.vimrc